 - Am I doing everything I can to build connections and deepen relationships?

 For me, I’m incredibly fortunate to already have great relationships – with my biz besties, peers, and community.
 However, I know there are ALWAYS more layers to peel back and deeper connections to be formed.

 So, when I think about the execution of my strategy, I think about showing up consistently even when I don’t want to.
 I think about pushing myself to GO THERE when sharing real life on my Facebook Live Show, Happy Thoughts.
 I think about regularly creating new opportunities to be real.
-I think about staying open in emails and Facebook posts to my tribe, sharing the seemingly mundane like what I’m reading, what I’m dreaming of, etc.
+I think about staying open in emails and Facebook posts to my community, sharing the seemingly mundane like what I’m reading, what I’m dreaming of, etc.

 Because just like it’s important to teach, to coach, and to share expertise, it’s also important to get REAL.
-To allow your tribe to know you on a deeper level.
+To allow your audience to know you on a deeper level.
 It doesn’t have to be complicated.
 It can be as simple as sharing bits and pieces of your my day – the seemingly mundane stuff that binds us all together.